 Genoa: My Underrated Italian Treasure

-The historic center starts literally at the dock gates and swallows you whole.
-Narrow caruggi alleys twist between 12th-century palaces and tiny shops selling sciacchetrà wine and pesto by the kilo.
-I got happily lost for hours, emerging at Piazza De Ferrari just as the fountain started dancing.
-But what truly made me catch my breath were the Palazzi dei Rolli — 42 magnificent Renaissance palaces recognized as UNESCO World Heritage in 2006.
-Here's the marvel: from the 16th through 17th centuries, Genoa maintained an official register called the Rolli, a list of noble palaces grand enough to host visiting dignitaries.
-When a cardinal or duke arrived, the Senate would select a palace from the register based on the visitor's rank, and that family had the honor (and expense) of hosting.
-We toured Palazzo Rosso and I stood in rooms painted floor-to-ceiling by Van Dyck while chandeliers dripped crystals above us, imagining Spanish ambassadors and French princes being received in these same gilded halls.
+I emerged at Piazza De Ferrari just as the central fountain started dancing in the late-morning light, and I stood there catching my breath because the scale of the square surprised me.
+But what truly stopped me were the Palazzi dei Rolli — forty-two magnificent Renaissance palaces recognised as UNESCO World Heritage in 2006.
+From the sixteenth through seventeenth centuries, Genoa maintained an official register called the Rolli, a list of noble palaces grand enough to host visiting dignitaries.
+When a cardinal or duke arrived, the Senate would select a palace from the register based on the visitor's rank, and that family had the honour and expense of hosting.
+I toured Palazzo Rosso on Via Garibaldi and stood in rooms painted floor-to-ceiling by Van Dyck.
+The chandeliers dripped crystals above me, and the parquet floors creaked under my feet in a way that said nobody had replaced them in three hundred years.
+I tried to imagine Spanish ambassadors and French princes being received in these same gilded halls, and I could hear their footsteps in the silence between my own.

 Weather & Best Time to Visit